zeeshanalipanhwar/Semantic-Segmentation-Keras/README.md

 Some example benchmarks for this task are Cityscapes, PASCAL VOC and ADE20K.
 Models are usually evaluated with the Mean Intersection-Over-Union (Mean IoU) and Pixel Accuracy metrics." -- [source](https://paperswithcode.com/task/semantic-segmentation)

 # Problem Statement:
-To implement an image degmentation pipeline using CNNs to get sementic understanding of the images.
+To implement an image segmentation pipeline using CNNs to get sementic understanding of the digital histology images.

 # Dataset:
 **Monuseg dataset** (available [here](https://monuseg.grand-challenge.org/Data/)) is downloaded and the ground truth segmentation masks are created.
 The dataset can also be downloaded from [this](https://drive.google.com/drive/folders/1hnHjxFb52BdhxkcV_N7MdWLdagzXHzmq?usp=sharing) Google Drive link.